mohannadmaklad/RunPar/README.md

 each runnable is written in the form id[WCET].
 For intance, the first line in the output represents the first core scheduling :
 Runnable 1 with WCET of 3, Runnable 2 with WCET of 4
-the [i] in the second line represents an idle runnable with WCET of 3, this meas that runnable 3 will run after runnable 1, because it depends on it.
+the [i] in the second line represents an idle runnable with WCET of 3, this means that runnable 3 will run after runnable 1, because it depends on it.
-Idle runnables are give ids during runtime, starting from 100000 and incrementing by 1
+Idle runnables are given ids during runtime, starting from 100000 and incrementing by 1